onvif/media-signing-framework/lib/README.md

 following the interfaces in [onvif_media_signing_plugin.h](./src/includes/onvif_media_signing_plugin.h).
 The framework comes with both a threaded and an unthreaded signing plugin.
-When building the library with the meson structure in this repository, the library includes that plugin.
+When building the library with the meson structure in this repository, the library includes one of these plugins, depending on meson options.